MathieuBuisson/PSCodeHealth/docs/Functions/Test-PSCodeHealthCompliance.md

   - Warning
   - Fail

-By default, this function outputs the compliance levels for every metrics in every settings groups, but this can filtered via the MetricName and the SettingsGroup parameters.
+By default, this function outputs the compliance results for every metrics in every settings groups, but this can filtered via the MetricName and the SettingsGroup parameters.

 ## EXAMPLES